 Start in Plön

 The train station in Plön is conveniently located right next to a wonderful little slipway.
-I set up my packraft there and left at 9:15 am.
-The facility belongs – as far as I know – not to the neighboring sailing club, at least I have seen no sign and no one of the people there had anything against that I set up my boat there.
+I set up my packraft there and left at 9:15 a.m.
+The facility belongs – as far as I know – not to the neighboring sailing club, at least I have not seen any signs and no one complained that I set up my boat there.

 Großer Plöner See and Kleiner Plöner See

-From there, you have the choice of paddling across Großer Plöner See in the direction of Prinzeninsel or taking the Stadt-Schwentine through Plön.
+From there, you have the choice of paddling across Großer Plöner See (Great Plön Lake) in the direction of Prinzeninsel or taking the Stadt-Schwentine through Plön.
 I opted for the tour across the lake, where after a short time there were already decent waves.